Important Notice

 Notetoolboardin the configuration below refers to the toolboard name.
 If it has a different name, please replace it with the corresponding name.

-dangerous[mcu toolboard]
+Danger[mcu toolboard]

-- And the mainboard must be
+- The mainboard must be

-[mcu], while the toolboard is[mcu toolboard].
+[mcu], and the toolboard is[mcu toolboard].

 - Reference for fluidd